mmenor/assembly_workshop2019/index.md

 First download [Ebolavirus reference genomes](https://github.com/mmenor/assembly_workshop2019/raw/master/ebolavirus_references.zip) to compare to and unzip.
 Open [Mauve](http://darlinglab.org/mauve/mauve.html).
 Then on the main menu select File->Align with progressiveMauve.
 This will trigger a pop-up to specify your input genomes.
 Click "Add Sequence" and select all the reference genomes you downloaded (the `.gb` files) and click "Open".
 Click "Add Sequence" again but this time select your `spades_output/scaffolds.fasta` file and hit "Open".
 Finally, click "Align" to process your data.

 This will produce a visualization comparing the conservation of various regions across these assembled genomes.
-Since we are using GenBank files (`.gb`) files for our references, we will also get gene annotations as part of the visualization.
+Since we are using GenBank files (`.gb`) for our references, we will also get gene annotations as part of the visualization.

 # Genome Annotation